-The effects of the outbreak of the disease and the degree to which the disease impacts the Athora Netherlands Group over the medium olong term will depend on future developments, which, as at the date of this Offering Memorandum, are uncertain.
-If there are prolonged or recurring outbreaks of COVID-19, which is the case as at the date of this Offering Memorandum, or further diseases emerge that give rise to similar effects, macroeconomic conditions may be materially and adversely affected and may lead to a further economic downturn in the Netherlands, in the areas in which the Athora Netherlands Group operates and the global economy more widely as well as declines in financial markets and in the value of investments (which could in each case be widespread, severe and long-lasting).
+The economic outlook in response to the pandemic is uncertain.
+Though support measurers have mitigated direct impacts, long term consequences are still unknown.
+Macroeconomic conditions may be materially and adversely affected and may lead to an economic downturn in the Netherlands, in the areas in which the Athora Netherlands Group operates and the global economy more widely as well as declines in financial markets and in the value of investments (which could in each case be wides pread, severe and long-lasting).
 This could lead to lower investment income.
 The volatility of financial markets may lead to lower future solvency of the Athora Netherlands Group.